November 7, 2018

 Identifying Issues Before They Present

 US Preventative Health Care Task Force has preventative measures in place specific to behavioral healthcare.
 In medicine, vaccinations are the most well-known type of preventative medical care.
-However, there is a need for a more comprehensive preventative approach to improve outcomes for any and all diagnoses.
+However, there is a need for a more comprehensive preventative approach to improving outcomes for any and all diagnoses.
 The sooner preventative behavioral interventions begin for chronic conditions or substance abuse, the sooner comprehensive care starts.
 With comprehensive care, it is possible to mitigate destructive behavior or exacerbation of symptoms.
 None of this can happen though, without a mental health evaluation.

 Prevention doesn’t reduce the prevalence of mental and behavioral disorders, nor is that the goal, as numerous mental health issues are unpreventable.
 Prevention does, however, address risk factors including trauma, family history, and chronic conditions, and how any combination can increase the likelihood of developing mental health issues.
 Acknowledging these traumas and other risk factors early-on is physically and sociologically beneficial.
 Access to preventive care can reduce the development of physical symptoms, encourage early symptom management, and lead to a longer lifespan.